 Annual Awards Banquet

 The 100 Club hosts an annual Awards Banquet to recognize the contributions and achievements of Central Texas first responders.
-It is our pleasure to honor several of emergency medical technicians, firefighters, and law enforcement officers – as well as administrative technicians and emergency communications operators – for outstanding measures, lifetime achievement, and teamwork.
+It is our pleasure to honor emergency medical technicians, firefighters, and law enforcement officers – as well as administrative technicians and emergency communications operators – for outstanding measures, lifetime achievement, and teamwork.

 Sponsorship Opportunities Available

 The Annual Awards Banquet is our signature event, raising the necessary funds that allow us to stand ready for our first responders just as they stand ready for us.
 Sponsorship opportunities are still available.
 Download the Banquet Sponsorship Form.

 The honorees have been selected for this year’s Outstanding First Responder Awards and the Guardian Angel Awards.
 If you would like to sponsor one of our honorees to attend the banquet, download the Banquet Sponsorship Form here and Sponsor a Hero!

 Blue Line Realty